General Health Care for Reptiles

 Reptiles are extremely popular pets among people from all walks of life.
 Why?
 Because they are much quieter than more traditional pets, odourless, and compatible with busy lifestyles.
 You don’t have to walk your turtle twice a day!

 While there are many benefits to choosing a reptile as your pet, there are some considerations to be aware of.
 First, it is illegal to keep exotic (non-Australian) reptiles as pets.
-Second, depending on where you live and the type of reptile you’d like, you may need a license.
-And third, owning a reptile is a long-term commitment.
+And second, owning a reptile is a long-term commitment.
 Turtles can live for 30-plus years, pythons for more than 15, and lizards, such as blue-tongues, for up to 20 years.

 With the right setup and a passion for your animal, you can enjoy a rewarding, fascinating experience with a truly prehistoric animal.